15th Aug, 2024

 Breast implant surgery in Australia

-The exact numbers of breast implants in women is hard to define, however last year about 1.5 million were inserted worldwide (International Society of Aesthetic Plastic Surgery, ISAPS) and about 150,000 had implants removed.
+The exact numbers of breast implants in women is hard to define, however in 2020 about 1.6 million were inserted worldwide (International Society of Aesthetic Plastic Surgery, ISAPS) and about 207,000 had implants removed.

 Implants should not be considered lifelong devices and may need revision in due course.